 Its 12-volt tools come in handy for homeowners who do not have heavy-duty work but want to do it themselves.
 If you are one of those DIY repair homeowners, the M12 system will work best for you.

-The differences in the two platforms boil down to their amp hours and usage.
+The differences between the two platforms boil down to their amp hours and usage.
 The medium you will use, whichever tool will dictate which platform you should buy from Milwaukee.

 M12 or M18 Standard Suggestion For A New Homeowner